saberland/saber/packages/saber-plugin-pwa/README.md

 This option is used if you need to add a version to your `manifest.json`, against browser’s cache.
 This will append `?v=assetsVersion` to the URL of the manifest.

+### appleTouchIcon

+- Type: `string`

+The URL to the apple touch icon, for example `img/icons/apple-touch-icon-152x152.png`, used by iOS devices.
+When this is not set we automatically use `icons` from your `manifest.json`.

 ### notifyUpdates

 - Type: `boolean`